okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 The following are the main behavior changes to the [MFA enrollment policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy) type in the Identity Engine:

 - The Policy API supports both factors and authenticators schemas in the MFA enrollment policy [settings](/docs/reference/api/policy/#policy-settings-data-2).
-- MFA enrollment policies contain either factors or authenticators in their settings (they are mutually exclusive).
+- MFA enrollment policies are created with either factors or authenticators in their settings (they are mutually exclusive).
 - Existing MFA enrollment policies (that is, MFA enrollment policies created before the Identity Engine upgrade) still contain factors in their settings.
 - For existing MFA enrollment policies modified from the Admin Console of an Identity Engine org, existing factors are converted to authenticators in their settings.